 Firefox: A yellow hint bar will appear stating that a pop-up has been prevented.
 Click Settings on the right side of the bar and allow it for your awork URL.
 Then select your cloud drive again to attach the file.

 Safari: A hint will appear in the URL stating that a pop-up has been prevented.
 Click on the hint or on the small window icon on the right, and the pop-up will open.
 If that doesn't help, it may be that your browser is blocking necessary cookies.

 My colleague can't open the file

 The file from your cloud drive is only linked to awork.

 Not everyone who is allowed to see the task or project in awork is automatically allowed to see the files in the selected cloud drive.
 It may therefore be that someone does not have access to the file.
 This must then be regulated separately in the drive.

 For Google Drive, this can be easily done with a permission request that you can send when you open a file for which you have no rights.

 In fact, the easiest way to do this is to connect awork and Google Drive to your Slack.
 Then you can answer those permission requests with only one click.

 I have to enter my password every time

-It's best to save your Google or OneDrive login in the browser, then it's just an account selection.
+It's best to save your Google or OneDrive login in the browser because then it's just a simple account selection.